Historical Optimization: Step-By-Step Process to Update Old Content

 The important aspect of this part is to ensure your blog posts follow your current buyer journey to ensure your users can also convert as leads for your business.

-Also, a very important part is to optimize your old blog article with SEO strategies to ensure you are not:
+Also, a very important part is to optimize your old blog article with SEO tactics to ensure you are not:

 Because writing an excellent article could be wasted if you are not following SEO guidelines.
 Because writing great articles also includes optimizing it with SEO strategies to get the best results from your hard work.